We’ve All Been There…

-So this post is devoted to the practical.
+This post is devoted to the practical.
 To keeping it real and making it happen.
 The strategies that I’ve compiled are not mind-blowing, revolutionary, or magical.
-The strategies won’t do the work for you!
-But they can give you a place to start when you’re stuck in a side rut and God wants you walking with Him on the road. 🙂
+The strategies won’t do the work for you, but they can give you a place to start!

 25 Strategies to Spending Time with God

 “For where your treasure is, there your heart will be also” (Matthew 6:21).
 Take a peek at your heart – does God come at the top of your priority list?
 Is He worth investing your time, energy, and treasure in?
 I’ll admit, that’s a hard question to answer sometimes, but an honest answer here will make or break our likelihood of consistently spending time with Him.